Myst V: End of Ages: Plot

-End of Ages takes place in the present day, sometime after the events of Uru: Ages Beyond Myst, and begins as the player responds to a letter from Atrus.
-Atrus is a writer of special volumes called linking books, which serve as portals or links to worlds known as Ages.
+End of Ages takes place in the present day, sometime after the events of Uru: Ages Beyond Myst, and begins as the player responds to a letter from Atrus, who is a writer of special volumes called linking books, which serve as portals or links to worlds known as Ages.
 A linking book to the Age of Myst, the setting of the original game, lies sealed in the ruins of the ancient D'ni civilization.
-The D'ni had the ability to craft linking books, but their society crumbled from within; Atrus and his family have been trying to restore the D'ni people and created an Age for the survivors to live on, known as Releeshahn (introduced in Exile).
-Atrus by this period is an old man, mourning the deaths of his sons Sirrus and Achenar in Revelation, and the death of his wife Catherine in the period after.
+The D'ni had the ability to craft linking books, but their society crumbled from within; Atrus and his family have been trying to restore the D'ni people and created an Age for the survivors to live in, known as Releeshahn.
+Atrus by this period is an old man, mourning the deaths of his sons and wife.
 In his letter, Atrus expresses concern that his daughter, Yeesha, may be lost as well.

 The player starts in Atrus' old study on K'veer, an island near the ruins of the main D'ni city; in the antechamber outside the study, there is a strange tablet locked in place on an altar.
 Yeesha links in and explains that legends state that in order to fully restore D'ni, someone known as the Grower must utilize the tablet.
-The artifact has the ability to fully control a mysterious enslaved race known as the Bahro.
+The artifact has the ability to fully control an enslaved race known as the Bahro.
 As Yeesha made the wrong decision upon unlocking the tablet, she can no longer use it; Yeesha instead charges the player with uncovering the tablet's power.
-After leaving Yeesha, the player meets a man named Esher near "the Great Shaft", connecting D'ni to the surface (as detailed in Myst: The Book of Ti'ana).
+After leaving Yeesha, the player meets a man named Esher near "the Great Shaft", which connects the D'ni to the surface.
 Esher is a survivor of the fall of D'ni and tells the player that Yeesha cannot be trusted, warning the player not to give her the Tablet.
 Throughout the Great Shaft, the player collects twelve fragments of Yeesha's journal.
 The writings appear to confirm Esher's warnings, as the narration seemingly indicates that Yeesha has descended into madness, believing herself to be the Grower.